Gabriel Arias Preview, Player Props: Guardians vs. Blue Jays

 Gabriel Arias At The Plate

-- Arias is batting .205 with seven doubles, eight home runs and 26 walks.
+- Arias has seven doubles, eight home runs and 26 walks while hitting .202.

+- Arias has reached base via a hit in 35 games this year (of 79 played), and had multiple hits in nine of those games.

+- Looking at the 79 games he has played this season, he's hit a home run in eight of them (10.1%), and in 3.1% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.